 If you thought the new map was amazing, you won’t believe this next part.
 Along with Blizzard World came 18 new skins, with 12 of them being legendary!
 Check out the slideshow below to see them in all their glory.

 What’s that?
 There aren’t enough sprays in the game?
 Well, it’s your lucky day, because every hero just received an adorable personalised spray based off one of their skins!
-They were made by Chie Boyd (@tinysnails on twitter) Here they are:
+They were made by Chie Boyd (@tinysnails on twitter), and they look fantastic.
+Here they are:

 New Player Icons